Locations:

 Advertisement

-In some cases, your healthcare team may be able to help your fetus before birth.
-Fetoscopic tracheal occlusion (FETO) is a surgical procedure that can help improve the size and function of the fetus’s lungs while it’s still growing.
-It’s done by fetoscopy, a minimally-invasive surgery that uses a tiny lighted camera called a fetoscope to view the fetus through small incisions through your skin and into your uterus.
+In some cases, your healthcare team may be able to treat the fetus before birth.
+Fetoscopic tracheal occlusion (FETO) is a fetal surgery that, in very specific cases, can help improve the size and function of the fetus’s lungs while it’s still growing.
+Your provider may use a minimally-invasive surgery called a fetoscopy.
+A fetoscopy uses a tiny lighted camera called a fetoscope to view the fetus through small cuts (incisions) through your skin and into your uterus.

-FETO allows a doctor to place a balloon in the fetus’s trachea (breathing tube).
-This allows the amniotic fluid they breathe to build up in its lungs behind the balloon, causing its lungs to expand.
-This expansion appears to improve the growth and function of the lungs and reverse some of the damage caused by CDH.
-After a few weeks, a second fetoscopic procedure removes the balloon.
+Through FETO, your provider places a balloon in the fetus’s trachea (windpipe).
+This allows the amniotic fluid it breathes to build up in its lungs behind the balloon, causing its lungs to expand.
+This expansion can improve the growth and function of the lungs and reverse some of the damage CDH caused.

 Advertisement

-As your baby recovers from surgery, they will begin to come off oxygen support.
-They will have to be fed through a tube until the breathing tube is removed.
+As your baby recovers from surgery, they’ll begin to come off oxygen support.
+They’ll receive nutrients through a tube until their provider removes the breathing tube.
 After that, speech and lactation specialists can work with you and your baby to begin mouth feeding.
 Some babies take longer than others to transition from oxygen support and tube feeding.
 Your healthcare team will work with you for as long as necessary.

 Advertisement